gsutil-mirrors/crcmod/docs/index.rst

 crcmod documentation
 ====================

-This is the documentation for the crcmod Python library.
+This is the documentation for the :mod:`crcmod` Python library.

-Contents:

 .. toctree::
    :maxdepth: 2